 Joseph Goebbels: Family

 Goebbels married Magda Friedlander Quandt (December 1931).
-Magda's maiden name was Behrend, but her mother married a Jewish man named Richard Friedlander and Magda took his name.
-(Herstepfather was arrested (1938) and died in Buchenwald (1939).
-She married an industrialist Guenther Quadnt and they had a son Harald.
-Magda while seeing Giebbels was also seeing a Jewish man Victor Chaim Arlosoroff.
+Magda's maiden name was Behrend, but her mother had married a Jewish man named Richard Friedlander and Magda took his name.
+(Her stepfather was arrested (1938) and died in Buchenwald (1939).
+She married the industrialist Guenther Quadnt and they had a son Harald.
+She was unhappy with her husband because he was older and neglected her.
+She thus divorced Quant.
+Magda while seeing Goebbels was also seeing a Jewish man Victor Chaim Arlosoroff.
+After marryong Goebbels, Harald spent time with both his father and his mother, but kept his name Quandt.
 The Goebbels had marital difficulties.
 Goebbels saw himself as a Casanova.
-He had little succces with women, but after his appointment as Reich Minister for Propaganda his ability to sway women improve.
+He had little succces with women, but after his appointment as Reich Minister for Propaganda which his ability to sway women improve, primarily because his influence over the movie industry.
 He used his position to virtually force film starlets to acceed to his advances.
 His wife had her own affairs.
 Despite their marital problems, the Goebbels had six children, five girls and one boy.
 The family was presented in NAZI movie newsreels as the ideal German family.
-The family were frequent visitors to Berchtesgarden and the children referred to Hitler as "Uncle Adolf" and "Uncle Führer".
+They were frequent visitors to Berchtesgarden and the children referred to Hitler as "Uncle Adolf" and "Uncle Führer".
 Hitler had to personally interceed to keep Goebbels and his wife together, at Magda's personal request.
-Hitler was especially appauled by Goebbels affair with Czech film star Lida Baarova, both because she threatened the highly publicized ideal German family, but because she was a Slav.
-The children of course are best known because The Goebbels brought them to Hitler's Berlin bunker at the end of the War and poisoned them before commiting suiside themselves.
+Hitler was reportedly appauled by Goebbels affair with Czech film star Lida Baarova, both because she threatened the highly publicized ideal NAZI family, but because she was a Slav.
+The children were often pictured in propaganda newsreels and amagazines.
+They are best known today because The Goebbels brought them to Hitler's Berlin bunker at the end of the War.
+Goebbels knew what awaited him if the Soviets arrested him.
+It is less clear what was on Magda's mind.
+Apparently like her husband, she did not want the children tgo grow up in a Germany without Adolf Hitler.
+They thus poisoned their children before commiting suiside themselves.
+When the Red Army soldiers reached the bunker, they found the children's bodies carefully laid out in a row,

 HBC